 Where was Madonna?

 She was married to Sean Penn and had short brunette hair.
 She was starring in David Mamet’s NYC play Speed-the-Plow.
-Rehearsals started on February 23 and the play opened May 3 then closed on Dec 31.
+Rehearsals started on February 23, and the play opened on May 3, then closed on Dec 31.
 She had short brunette hair.

 Where was Sinatra?